Dive Deep: Mini Semis

 Introduce students to the culture of music as it connects to Mardi Gras Indians taking place in the African American community of New Orleans.

 11:30-11:50 a.m., 12:00-12:20 p.m., 12:30-12:50 p.m., 1:00-1:20 p.m.

 What Do You Meme I Need a Resume?

 Google "career memes," and you're bound to find many that makes total sense!
 For instance, "Upload your resume, and then painstakingly fill out this form containing the exact same information."
-Join Career Services as we analyze such memes and talk about the current state of career preparation and the tools and strategies you need to be successful and stand out from the competition.
+Join Career Development & Community Engagement as we analyze such memes and talk about the current state of career preparation and the tools and strategies you need to be successful and stand out from the competition.
 We encourage you to bring your own memes and discussion points you want to discuss.

 12:00-12:20 p.m., 12:30-12:50 p.m.